EricTendian/itm312/README.md

 itm312
 ======

-Notes and assignments from IIT's ITM312 Systems Programming course
+Notes and assignments from IIT's ITM312: Intro to Systems Programming, Fall 2013